The Formation of the Scientific Mind (1938)

 “A culture blocked in the school years is the negation of the scientific culture” (Gaston Bachelard, 1989, ? )

 The knowledge is never completed that is why Bachelard is in favour of school all the life.
 In fact, science is a reflection on reflection, where the scientist struggles against his own reason, against his brain, which coordinates his appetites and desires.
-The scientist is the one who is aware of his desires and would renounce them.
-The scientist is the one who thinks resists the object and the subject
+The scientist is the one who is aware of his desires and would renounce to ( some of ?) them.
+The scientist is the one who thinks, RESISTS to the object and the subject